 Findings depend on the severity of the traumatic injury, but typically the background EEG shows widespread or focal slowing with alteration in EEG amplitude during the acute injury.
 Later, the background may be normal, or show focal or widespread slowing.

-The interictal EEG may be normal or may show focal or multi-focal interictal spikes or spike-and-wave over the location(s) of the traumatic brain injury.
+The interictal EEG may be normal or may show focal or (multi-)focal epileptiform abnormality over the location(s) of the traumatic brain injury.

 Hypsarrhythmia can be seen in young patients who evolve to have epileptic spasms.

-EEG abnormality is enhanced by sleep deprivation and in sleep, in traumatic injury epilepsy.
+EEG abnormality is enhanced by sleep deprivation, in drowsiness and in sleep.
 Obtaining a sleep EEG is important in infants at risk of epileptic spasms following traumatic brain injury, as the awake EEG may be normal, and abnormality may only be present in sleep.

 In the presence of focal seizures, focal rhythmic epileptiform discharges are seen, showing spatial correlation with the area of brain injury from which focal seizures arise.